-Welcome to OGGM-Edu!¶
+Welcome to OGGM-Edu!#

-This platform is an educational website about glaciers.
+OGGM-Edu is an educational website about glaciers.

-OGGM-Edu has four independent components, serving complementary purposes:
+OGGM-Edu has four independent and complementary components:

 Interactive apps, to illustrate glaciological processes with the help of interactive graphics on the web.
 The targeted audience is very broad, from school children to adults, with or without scientific background.